madhumarvel123/Customer_Churn_Prediction_Project/README.md

 2. Customer churn, also known as customer retention, customer turnover, or customer defection, is the loss of clients or customers.

-3. Companies usually make a distinction between voluntary churn and involuntary churn.
-Voluntary churn occurs due to a decision by the customer to switch to another company or service provider, involuntary churn occurs due to circumstances such as a customer's relocation to a long-term care facility, death, or the relocation to a distant location.

-4. Analysts tend to concentrate on voluntary churn because it typically occurs due to factors of the company-customer relationship which companies control, such as how billing interactions are handled or how after-sales help is provided.

-5. predictive analytics use churn prediction models that predict customer churn by assessing their propensity of risk to churn.
-Since these models generate a small prioritized list of potential defectors, they are effective at focusing customer retention marketing programs on the subset of the customer base who are most vulnerable to churn